shakacode/react_on_rails/react_on_rails_pro/docs/caching.md

 1. "Fragment caching" view helpers, `cached_react_component` and `cached_react_component_hash`.
 2. Caching of requests for server rendering.

-### Important: Testing During Development
-**To toggle caching in development**, as explained in [this article](http://guides.rubyonrails.org/caching_with_rails.html#caching-in-development)
-`rails dev:cache`

 ### Tracing
-If tracing is turned on in your config/initializers/react_on_rails_pro.rb, you'll see timing messages like this.
+If tracing is turned on in your config/initializers/react_on_rails_pro.rb, you'll see timing log messages that begin with `[ReactOnRailsPro:1234]: exec_server_render_js` where 1234 is the process id and `exec_server_render_js` could be a different method being traced.

 * **exec_server_render_js**: Timing of server rendering, which may have the prerender_caching turned on.
 * **cached_react_component** and **cached_react_component_hash**: Timing of the cached view helper which maybe calling server rendering.

+Here's a sample.
+Note the second request
 ```
 Started GET "/server_side_redux_app_cached" for ::1 at 2018-05-24 22:40:13 -1000
 [ReactOnRailsPro:63422] exec_server_render_js: ReduxApp, 230.7ms